Chapter 3: Phonetics

 For signed languages, we have two main categories of articulators to analyze the properties of.
-The manual articulators are the arms, hands, and fingers, which are the primary articulators used for signing (and the source of the articulatory half of the name of the signed language modality, manual-visual).
+The manual articulators are the arms, hands, and fingers, which are the primary articulators used for signing.
 However, most of the rest of the body is also used in signed languages, especially the torso, head, and facial features.
 All of these other articulators are called the nonmanual articulators or sometimes just nonmanuals.

 The manual articulators move by means of joints, which are points in the body where two or more bones come together to allow for some kind of movement.
 There are six joint types in the manual articulators: shoulder, elbow, radioulnar joint (or simply radioulnar), wrist, base knuckles, and interphalangeal joints (or simply interphalangeal), arranged as shown in Figure 3.21.

-The shoulder rotates inside the shoulder blade, allowing for a wide range of motion for the upper arm, as shown in Figure 3.21.
+The shoulder rolls around inside the shoulder blade, allowing for a wide range of motion for the upper arm, as shown in Figure 3.22.
 The motion we use for jumping jacks, with the arms making up and down arcs out to the left and right of the torso is called abduction (for the upward/outward direction) and adduction (for the downward/inward direction).
 The motion for raising and lowering the arm up in front of us is extension (for raising) and flexion (for lowering).
 Finally, the shoulder can keep the upper arm in a fixed position while changing the position of the forearm through rotation.
 Movement at the shoulder joint can be any combination of these three kinds of movement.